csev/dj4e/assn/dj4e_ads1.md

 in your create screen the program is not implemented correctly and will fail the autograder.

-(5) When you are implementing the update and delete views, make sure to follow the url patterns the update and delete operations.
+(5) When you are implementing the update and delete views, make sure to follow the url patterns for the update and delete operations.
 They should be of the form `/ad/14/update` and `/ad/14/delete`.
 Something like the following should work in your `urls.py`:

     from django.urls import path, reverse_lazy